gkatsikas/snf/INSTALL.md

 SNF INSTALLATION INSTRUCTIONS
 ===============================

-To compile any version of SNF, you will need the GNU C compiler, a recent version of the GNU C++ compiler with C++11, and GNU Make.
+To compile any version of SNF, you will need the GNU C compiler, a recent version of the GNU C++ compiler with C++11 or above, and GNU Make.
+Currently SNF's compilation uses the C++17 standard.
+C++11 and C++14 are also tested and work.
 The 'configure' script will complain if it cannot find the required software.

 CONFIGURE